Neverball/neverball-docs/Curve.md

 This method creates a random curve.
 Additionally, you may specify a second command line option ”-lots”, to generate a single file containing 16 random curves(i.e. curve -random -lots > filename).
 Disclaimer: Not all of the generated curves will be useful, but hopefully will serve as inspiration in level design.

 ##Parameters List
-In the following sections, each parameter will be explained in depth, with picture examples taken straight from the editing windows in GtkRadiant.
+In the following sections, each parameter will be explained in depth, with picture examples taken straight from the editing windows in Radiant.
 Each picture has a caption with the exact parameters that were used to create each curve.
 Each file that is output by curve contains a comment header with the exact parameters used to create that curve.
 Simply open the file in a text editor to view the header (see this note about the header.)

 ###Quick reference